oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

     ![Security Assessment Assessed on right now](images/sa-assessed-on-right-now.png "Security Assessment assessed on right now")

-5. Select the **Assessment details** tab and expand **System Privileges Granted to PUBLIC**.
+5. Select the **Findings** tab and expand **System Privileges Granted to PUBLIC**.
 You can use the search box to quickly display this finding.

     - This is a high risk finding.
     - In the **Summary** section, you can see that the grant you made in the previous task is identified: All users are granted via 1 grant to PUBLIC.